IntellectualSites/documentation/plotsquared/optimization/plot-analysis.md

 If you want for instance to clear any plot that had less than 7 blocks changed per column, you would do the following:

 {% hint style="info" %}
-**Note** that 7 -> 700 for the threshold and is the same for each calibration parameter
+Note, that 7 ≙ 700 for the threshold and is the same for each calibration parameter.
 {% endhint %}

 ```yaml